 - People check their smartphones every 15 minutes or less.

 - 75% of young adults sleep with their smartphones nearby.
 Bad.

-- People abandon websites if the time taken to download is over 400 milli seconds (less than 0.5 second), which was earlier 2 seconds, which was 4 seconds before that.
+- People abandon websites if the time taken to download is over 400 milliseconds (less than 0.5 seconds), which was earlier 2 seconds, which was 4 seconds before that.
 We are getting impatient.

 Digital Distractions at Work

-Now coming to work, a study showed employees spent only half their workday on actual “work episodes”.
+Now coming to work, a study showed employees spent only half their workday on real “work episodes”.
 Most work episodes lasted 10 minutes in one stretch (average being 3 minutes).